singaravetrivelsenthilkumar/ORM/README.md

 ### STEP 3:
-create users in the Employee link under'myapp'
+Create users in the Employee link under'myapp'

 ## PROGRAM